-PUBLICLY FUNDED SENIOR CARE Long-term care and nursing homes
+PUBLICLY FUNDED SENIOR CARE Nursing homes

-Care: Seniors assessed as being too frail to care for themselves will have 24-hour supervision and care for complex medical conditions that may require complicated equipment (IV, respirators), narcotics, etc. Long-term care homes typically offer respite care, palliative care and end-of-life care.
+Care: Seniors who are assessed as being too frail to look after themselves will have 24-hour supervision and care for complex medical conditions that may require IV, respirators, narcotics, etc. Governmentsubsidized nursing homes typically offer respite care and end-of-life care.

-Accommodation: Just like in a hospital, long-term care facilities offer single, semi-private or ward rooms.
+Accommodation: Just like in a hospital, nursing homes offer single, semi-private or ward rooms.
 Basic meals, housekeeping and recreation are included.